Guide to the Jukichi (Jack) Nishida photographs

 Language of materials: Most materials in this collection are in English, however there is one photograph captioned in Japanese.

 The collection contains photographs, most of which were taken by Jukichi.
 Subjects of the photographs include: men, women, and children in and around Ellamar; mining company buildings and interior views of the store; Ellamar Mountain; Copper Mountain; men in boats and kayaks; houses; the Nishida family; bear and eagle hunting; a railroad station at an unidentified location; and buildings and houses in Ellamar.
+The second folder in the collection contains letter to Kicko Nishida of Urawa, Saitama, Japan from Kenneth Huber of Central Alaska Mission, Inc. in Ellamar, Alaska, dated October 27, 1960.
+The letter provides descriptions for the photographs in that folder.

 Arrangement: The collection is arranged in the order in which it arrived at the Archives.